just1689/freelance-contract/README.md

 ###Payments

 I are sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
-As we're also sure you'll want to stay friends, you agree to stick tightly to the following payment schedule.
+As I'm also sure you'll want to stay friends, you agree to stick tightly to the following payment schedule.

 ####Payment Schedule